keystonejs/keystone/docs/blog/better-ux-with-custom-labels.md

 <!--[meta]
 section: blog
-title: Using keystone's labelResolver
+title: Using custom labels to improve Author Experience
 date: 2020-10-12
 author: Noviny
 order: 0.3
 [meta]-->

-In keystone's admin UI, we want to make it easy to display items and get a feel for your content at a glance.
+In Keystone's Admin UI, we want to make it easy to display items and get a feel for your content at a glance.
 One of the important things here is being able to have meaningful labels for each item in your database when you're viewing a bunch of those items as a list.
-To do this, we have the `labelResolver`.
+To do this, we have a feature called `labelResolver`.

-In this blog, we'll walk you through the default behaviours for labels, how to customise the label, and even how to use information from a relationship in the label.
+In this post, we'll walk you through the default behaviour for labels, how to customise the label, and even how to use information from a relationship in the label.

 ## What is the Label?

-The label is the way an item is represented by keystone's admin UI.
-It is both how items are primarily identified in the list view, as well as how they are displayed as a relationship to another item.
-The label is the human-readable reference for what an item 'is' in keystone, and can often be used instead of an item's database `id` as a way to identify it.
+Although Keystone has no strong opinions about what fields might be in any given list, it needs a consistent way to identify items to users of the Admin UI.
+Two examples of this are in the list view, and how items are displayed in relationship fields.

+This is where the label comes in.
+It's a built-in, read-only string field that Keystone adds to the schema for each list called `_label_`, and it gives us a predictable way of querying a human-readable reference for what an item 'is' in Keystone.

+Labels have default behaviour, but importantly you can customise them to create a better user experience for content authors and data managers using the Keystone Admin UI.

 ## Using the Name Field

 By default, the label uses the `name` field of an item.
-From a very simple user list such as:
+For example, with the following user list schema:

 ```js
 const User = {